 Unlike a PRI-based voice solution, SIP allows you to create and manage multiple paths of redundancy, so you are no longer bound to a physical copper circuit.
 SIP Trunking allows you to create multiple virtual paths so that your SIP network is never down.
 It can also save you lots of time with minimal management.

 Did you know you could cut your expenses by 50 percent with SIP?
 SIP calling enables you to only pay for phone lines you need, as compared to legacy PRI lines where you pay for at least 23 channels at a time.

 One of the biggest challenges with a voice solution is trying to figure out how to add lines to your voice solution.
 SIP calling allows for virtual configuration to change your lines, instead of having to do it from your complicated PBX.

 With more and more businesses turning to remote work, unified communications are becoming a necessity.
 By enabling unified communications, you have the freedom to work remotely and not be tied to your desk.
-Our unified communications application, UC-One, allows HD calling, instant messaging, video conferencing and file sharing for you and your entire workforce.
+Unified communications applications like Webex and Microsoft Teams with Direct Routing allow HD calling, instant messaging, video conferencing and file sharing for you and your entire workforce.